Prince of Persia: The Sands of Time (2010)

 Another major plus for this film is it’s use of location.
-Featuring shots from all over the middle east (Persia), Mike Newell brings the feeling of an “epic” movie into the cinema and thus helps portray the power of the Persians throughout the film.
-This is key to developing the story of the Princes fight for power in the Persian kingdom and aids the story successfully.
+Featuring shots from all over the middle east, Mike Newell brings the feeling of an “epic” movie into the cinema and thus helps to portray the power of the Persian Empire throughout the film.
+This is key to developing the story of the Prince’s fight for power in the Persian kingdom and aids the story successfully.

 Where The Sands of Time seems to drop the ball however, is in it’s failings in the CGI department.
-Yes, there are some truly beautiful pieces of CGI scattered around, but in general this feature of the film offers unconvincing and undesirable pictures for the director to play with.
-The shoddy CGI is also severely hindered by the terrible editing.
-Yes, terrible!
+There are some truly beautiful pieces of CGI scattered around, but in general this feature of the film offers unconvincing and undesirable pictures for the director to play with.
+The shoddy CGI is also severely hindered by some terrible editing.

 The lack of understanding the editors seem to have when it comes to making a huge blockbuster film is startlingly evident.
-Throughout the majority of the scenes, some nice pieces of direction from Mike Newell seem to be held back in favour of fast paced cuts which seem to make the film cheesy instead of more exciting.
-The first example which comes to mind is during an Ostrich race in which a classy, really well focused shot of an Ostrich head is shown.
-It instantly grabbed my attention, before quickly spitting me back out with a not so well established shot aimlessly placed in the middle.
+Throughout the majority of film, nice pieces of direction from Mike Newell seem to be held back in favour of quick cuts which seem to make the film cheesy instead of exciting.
+The first example that comes to mind is during an Ostrich race in which a classy, well-focused shot of an Ostrich head is shown.
+It instantly grabs your attention before quickly spitting you back out with a not so well established shot aimlessly placed in the middle.

-The editing also does nothing to favour the hand to hand combat action sequences, as cute are constantly masking the impact of the punches.
+The editing also does nothing to favour the hand-to-hand combat action sequences, as cuts are constantly masking the impact of the punches.
 This is something that leaves you crying out for more, but is something that is understandable from a production point of view as it saves money on the choreography and also reduces the risk of having the film branded with a high age rating.

-However, the lead cast led by Jake Gyllenhaal is not at all spectacular and his bad use of an English accent leaves something to be desired.
-As an Oscar nominated actor, it was expected that Gyllenhaal was to be more than just something for the female audience to look at.
-However, this isn’t the case as he spends the majority of the film with little clothing and the Prince haircut which does not at all suit him.
-Gemma Arterton also leaves something to be desired on the acting front which is a major drain on the film as Arterton and Gyllenhaal share most of the on-screen time as main characters.
+However, Jake Gyllenhaal is not at all spectacular and his bad use of an English accent leaves something to be desired.
+As an Oscar-nominated actor, it was expected that Gyllenhaal was to be more than just something for the female audience to look at, but this isn’t the case as he spends the majority of the film with little clothing.
+Gemma Arterton also leaves something to be desired on the acting front which is a major drain on the film as Arterton and Gyllenhaal share most of the screen time.

-The inevitable ending is one which could have been done differently, but almost certainly works in this context and with a sequel likely to be on the cards it seems like we’ll be getting more of the same from Disney/Bruckheimer productions.
+The inevitable ending is one which could have been done differently, but almost certainly works in this context.
+With a sequel likely to be on the cards it seems like we’ll be getting more of the same from Disney/Bruckheimer productions.
 Whether this is a good thing is a completely different question.
-One which I’ll answer with one simple word, no!

-Sloppy fight scenes, terrible editing, poor leading performances and shoddy CGI are all mixed to make a film which is more famous for it’s use of Jake Gyllenhaals pecs than it is it’s actual production.
-A blockbuster in every sense of the word, The Prince of Persia: The Sands of Time invited the male gaming audience and the drooling females in and inevitably let everyone down.
+Sloppy fight scenes, terrible editing, poor lead performances and shoddy CGI are all mixed to make a film which is more famous for it’s use of Jake Gyllenhaal’s pecs than anything else.
+A blockbuster in every sense of the word, Prince of Persia: The Sands of Time invited the male gaming audience in and inevitably let everyone down.